To register in Kansas you must:

 Absentee ballot application deadline:

-Received by 5pm on the Tuesday before Election Day
+Received by 5:00 p.m. the Tuesday before Election Day.

 Voted ballots are due: